-- All persons who own real estate must list any new additions, changes, or deletions that have been made as of January 1, 2020.
+- All persons who own real estate must list any new additions, changes, or deletions made as of Jan.
+1, 2021.

 - All persons who own personal property such as untagged motor vehicles, permanent multi-tagged trailers, manufactured homes, boats and boat motors, airplanes, rental personal property, or farm machinery used for income purposes, etc.